fiskl-accounting/help-docs/docs/Integrations/Bank-Connections/connect-wio.md

 - **OpenBanking integration**: Ensures secure and efficient data sharing
 - **Multiple account support**: Connect and manage multiple WIO bank accounts

-## Connecting your WIO bank account
+## Connecting Your WIO Bank Account

 1. Go to Banking in the left menu
 2. Select "WIO Bank" from the available options